-Above Ladies Hockey team tug their way to victory in 1908, however for some time it was not open to women, despite 1894.
-After the First World War, women were permitted to use the of their own.
+The Bank Sports Club was founded in 1908, however for some time it was not open to women, despite there having been female staff since 1894.
+After the First World War, women were permitted to use the club facilities but they wanted a club of their own.